Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Problem Definition

 \section{Problem Definition}

-We consider the following problem: In a tabletop environment, a robotic arm has to place irregularly shaped objects according to a given layout containing constraints that define neighbor relations.
-We assume the usage of a two-finger end effector, moving in four dimensions \((x, y, z, \theta)\).
-Since we control the EE, the robotic arm can be of any degree of freedom (DoF).
-Our RL agent has to determine the best incremental movement \((\Delta x, \Delta y, \Delta z, \Delta \theta)\) of the EE at each time step to move the current object with the EE as fast as possible to the best pose according to the constraints defined in the object layout.
-Thereby, the closer the objects are placed to each other the better, while collisions should be avoided.
-Note that due to the necessary side-grasping, the agent has to leave space to allow a collision-free opening of the gripper.
-We assume the order in which the objects are placed can be derived from the given layout using a simple heuristic and that all object poses can be reliably estimated.
+We consider the following problem: In a plane environment, a robotic arm has to compactly place irregularly shaped objects according to a given layout specifying spatial constraints between adjacent objects.
+We assume the usage of a two-finger end-effector, moving in the three translational axes and one rotational (yaw) axis \((x, y, z, \theta)\).
+Since we control the EE, the robotic arm can be of any degree of freedom.
+Our RL agent has to determine the best incremental movement \((\Delta x, \Delta y, \Delta z, \Delta \theta)\) of the EE at each time step to efficiently move the current object to the most suitable pose according to the constraints defined in the assembly layout.
+Thereby, the closer the agent places the objects next to each other the better, while avoiding collisions.
+Note that due to the necessary top-down, side grasping, the agent has to leave space to allow for a collision-free opening of the gripper.
+We assume the placement sequence is analytically derivable from the given layout.
+Furthermore, we assume that all object poses are reliably perceptible and that CAD models of the robot and all objects are available.

-In the following, we distinguish between three types of objects: \textit{Layout Objects}, which have not been grasped yet; the \textit{Placing Object}, which has been grasped for placing; and \textit{Table Objects}, which have been placed at their final position on the table workspace.
+In the following, we distinguish between three types of objects: The \textit{Grasped Object}, which the robot has currently grasped for placing; the \textit{Placed Objects}, which it has already placed at their final positions in the workspace; and the \textit{Remaining Objects}, which it has not placed yet.